Chaining rules

 "fastq_quality_trimmer -t 20 -l 100 -o {output} <{input}"

-The problem is there is no good way to use these rules together, that is, to trim an input file and then count the reads in the trimmed file.
+The missing piece is that there is no way to count the reads in the trimmed file.
 The countreads rule only takes input reads from the reads directory, whereas the trimreads rule puts all results into the trimmed directory.

 # New even-more-generic read counter